 Bonuses shrank as banks adjusted to a post-bailout reality of lower profits and trading revenue.
 Industry bellwethers like Goldman Sachs and JPMorgan cut the share of revenue set aside for payouts, which were often several times base salary and took total compensation well over $1 million for thousands of top performers in the industry.
 Many banks also changed the structure of pay to reward longer-term success, deferring more compensation and in some cases paying in bonds as well as in stock and cash.
 Regulators want more clawbacks, which allow bonuses to be recouped if investments go sour or wrongdoing is later discovered.
 EU banks face tougher rules than their U.S. counterparts.
-Over objections from the U.K., Brussels-based lawmakers banned bonuses of more than twice fixed salaries starting in 2015 (for performance this year).
+Over objections from the U.K., Brussels-based lawmakers banned bonuses of more than twice fixed salaries starting in 2015 (for performance in 2014).
 The law applies to the worldwide operations of EU banks as well as local operations of global firms.
 Banks tried to sidestep the cap by giving certain managers allowances in addition to their salary and bonus, though regulators moved to close the loophole.
-Wall Street bonuses began to rise again in 2012 and high-earning traders are fleeing to less-regulated hedge funds and private-equity firms where they can still earn the big bucks.
+Wall Street bonuses began to rise again in 2012 and high-earning traders fled to less-regulated hedge funds and private-equity firms where they could still earn the big bucks.

 Bonuses began their climb in the 1980s, when deregulation allowed commercial banks to expand into more stock and bond trading and boost profits by buying and selling with the bank’s own money.
 Eat-what-you-kill traditions meant professionals reaped bonuses in line with the profit they generated.
 Top bankers argued that their skills made them as valuable as professional athletes.
 When risky investments blew up during the crisis and banks were deemed too big to fail without harming the financial system, the moral hazard of bonuses was exposed.
 Lenders that took taxpayer money to stay afloat were forced to slash payments to top executives as protests like Occupy Wall Street focused on the issue.
 U.S. banks faced less scrutiny after repaying the government and leaving the jurisdiction of Kenneth Feinberg, the Obama administration’s former pay master.
 The U.S. adopted the Volcker Rule to limit speculation at federally insured banks, though a proposal on bonuses stalled.
 A series of high-profile legal settlements in the U.S. and U.K. hasn’t done much to improve the public’s view of bankers, as lenders were fined for violating sanctions, manipulating benchmark rates and selling customers insurance they didn’t need.